emuell/afseq/docs/src/guide/README.md

-# Rhythm
+# Guide

+A `Rhythm` is the main building block in afseq.
+It lets you define when and what to play.

-afseq consumes [Lua script](https://www.lua.org/) files that define rhythms, the main building block in afseq.
+afseq consumes [Lua script](https://www.lua.org/) files that define rhythms as specified in the [API documentation](../API/).

-A rhythm programatically generates musical events.

-The Lua API uses configuration tables to define the rhythm and their sub-components, so the main building blocks of a script are defined via Lua tables and functions as specified in the [API documentation](../API/).

 ## Components